yzq0407/Expense_Balancer/Readme.md

 ### rm [options] [arguments]
     options:
-        -p: remove participants from the pool, arguments are names which must be separted by space/spaces
+        -p: remove participants from the pool, arguments are names which must be separated by space/spaces

         -e: remove a expense session by its name, if duplicates are found, a prompt will show up for confirmation